Assam: Protectors turn predators as Rani timber smuggling thrives

 Sources reveal a well-organized network where forest officials allegedly collect substantial bribes to allow the smuggling.

-Trucks transporting coal reportedly pay ?50,000 each at forest gates, while timber-laden trucks are charged ?15,000 per trip.
+Trucks transporting coal reportedly pay Rs 50,000 each at forest gates, while timber-laden trucks are charged Rs 15,000 per trip.

 Daily, 5-10 coal trucks and 10-15 timber trucks pass through checkpoints at Sukurberia Forest Beat, unchecked by authorities.